henri/spb/README.md

 <br>
 <br>

 ### :shield: Privacy

 SPB is a useful tool which is able to assist you in your privacy journey.
-Below are important links to various sections of this documentationa nd some external resources regarding SPB and your privacy.
-It is a good idea to read these to understand how SPB is able to assist you and in which ways it will not be any help at all.
+Below are important links to sections of this documentationa and external resources regarding SPB and your privacy.
+It is advisable that you read these all to gain an solid understand how SPB is able to assist you and in which ways it will be of zero assistance.

   - [Telemetry and Privacy](https://github.com/henri/spb/blob/main/README.md#shield-telemetry-and-privacy)
   - [Disclaimer](https://github.com/henri/spb#warning-disclaimer)